EricPogueExampleCode-Web/introductions-2024/README.md

 # Introductions (2024)
-This GitHub repository was created by Eric Pogue and ChatGPT to be a template to create an "Introductions" website.
+This GitHub repository was created by Eric Pogue and ChatGPT to be a template for creating an "Introductions" website.

 # Activity / Assignment
-Follow the instructions below to create your own personal Introductions webpage.
-As always, be careful about sharing personal or confidential information.
+Follow the instructions below to create your own personal Introductions webpage using GitHub Pages.
+As always, be careful about sharing confidential information.

 # The initial prompt given to ChatGPT was:
 ```